Why would we be given dreams

 Lorin’s desire from its youth had come true; in a way, it could never have imagined and at a time when it was almost forgotten.
 It only wanted to visit the other side of the creek and talk with the flowers there.
 Instead, it had moved to another world altogether.

-Lorin realised that having lived in its dream so intensely when it was young was some sort of a preparation.
-However faint this was, just having had the thoughts and the imagination had given invaluable support during the time of turmoil and despair and prevented it from collapsing under the enormous stress at the moment when its dream really happened.
+Lorin realised that having lived in its dream so intensely when it was young was some sort of preparation, not knowing for what.
+However faint this inkling was, just having had the impression and the imagination had given invaluable support during the time of turmoil and despair and prevented it from collapsing under the enormous stress at the moment when its dream really happened.

 One thing Lorin still wondered about.
 In the meadow, Melis had grown just nearby.
-Why had the small human being chosen to take home a small inconspicuous flower when quite as easy, it could have taken Melis, who was so beautiful?
+Why had the small human being chosen a tiny, inconspicuous flower when quite as easily, it could have taken Melis, who was so beautiful?